nitronoid/perfectParts/README.md

 <img src="http://i.imgur.com/GLfH7ny.png" width="250">
 </p>
 The system tab contains options to pause time, select texture, take a screenshot, reduce memory and clear the system.
-If you take a screenshot, it will be saved in .png format in the local screenshot folder.
+If you take a screenshot, it will be saved in .png format in the local screenshot folder (program must be run from the same directory as this folder).
 The reduce memory option will use a garbage collector to remove unused particles from the system, based on the current number and performance.
 This will allow for the system to be clean when it will least affect performance.
 The advanced section will allow you to change the particle system limit, which I have defaulted to 100,000.